manasikabra/bollywood-chatbot/readme.md

 - `Cursor` – dev environment
 - `Railway` – cloud deployment

+> PS: **Copied the original code from [Mat Miller’s GitHub repository](https://github.com/matdmiller/fasthtml_chat), which served as the foundation and inspiration for building this chatbot.
+Full credit to him for the elegant, minimal base that made this project possible.**

 ---

 ### 📦 Setup in 5 Steps (for building + deploying)

 1. **Set up the project in Cursor**
    - Create a new folder and `main.py` filversion
-   - Copy-paste the code from the repo (or [Mat Miller's repo on X, which enabled me to create this chatbot](https://x.com/matdmiller/status/1899656268719050758))
+   - Copy-paste the code from the repo (or [Mat Miller's repo on X](https://x.com/matdmiller/status/1899656268719050758))

 2. **Create and activate a virtual environment**
    - Requires system-wide install of [`uv`](https://github.com/astral-sh/uv)